 Why airlines need Super PNRs

 The trip may contain multiple flights operated by different carriers — let alone car rentals, hotel reservations, and other travel services.
 In this case, a CRS receiving a reservation request lacks data to cover all segments of the itinerary.

 For this problem, there is a solution.
-The initial CRS creates a so-called Super PNR or Master Itinerary and sends copies to providers involved in the multi-leg flight.
-Each carrier manages its portion of the trip, saves the updated document in its database, identifying it with a separate record locator.
+The initial CRS creates a Super PNR or Master Itinerary and sends copies to providers involved in the multileg flight.
+Each carrier manages its portion of the trip and saves the updated document in its database, identifying it with a separate record locator.

 A PNR multiplies each time several systems are involved in the reservation.
 If, for example, a travel agent uses Amadeus to book a flight operated by a Sabre-hosted carrier, there will be at least two PNRs with their own record locators.
 The entire process gets much simpler when agents and all providers serving the itinerary use the same GDS.
 This enables sharing a single PNR with just one record locator rather than creating multiple copies under different codes.

 Now, that we've addressed key technical details and terms, let’s proceed to the most essential thing about PNRs — their content.

 Standards for the PNR were initially developed by the International Air Transport Association (IATA), the International Civil Aviation Organization (ICAO), and Airlines for America, previously known as the Air Transport Association of America (ATA).
 For those who want to better understand the role of IATA in the travel industry, we’ve prepared an educational video.

 What is IATA, and how does it work?

 However, neither IATA nor any other international organization dictates a universal format, exact number, and order of information pieces for PNRs.
 These bodies also don’t put restrictions on the number of characters to be used for each data element.